 Police Report

-The police report contains important details regarding the other motorist’s negligence, which helps position your case with his or her insurance company.
+The police report contains important details regarding the other motorist’s negligence, which helps position your case with their insurance company.
 Some of the information it may have included:

 Vehicle’s Event Data Recorder

 Some motor vehicles have a black box.
-Its data can provide information as to the vehicle's speed, braking, steering, and other details that help to establish the cause of your crash.
+Its data can provide information on the vehicle's speed, braking, steering, and other details that help establish the cause of your crash.

 Your Clothes

 You should save your clothes in the condition they were in after your accident.
 Take pictures of them, and then seal them in a plastic bag.
-If your case goes to trial, your clothes can be compelling evidence to show to the jury.
+If your case goes to trial, your clothes can be compelling evidence for the jury.

 Witness Statements